mosaicml/streaming/docs/source/how_to_guides/configure_cloud_storage_credentials.md

 ### Encryption Data

-If you want to encrypt the data in the cloud storage, you can set the below environment variable to encrypt and decrypt the data.
+If you want to encrypt data in cloud storage, you can set the environment variable below to encrypt and decrypt the data.

 ````{tabs}
 ```{code-tab} py